8 Practical Tips To Stop Mindless Eating Forever

 All those above are mindless eating.

 The average person believes they make around 15 decisions about food every day.
 That figure is way off.
-Studies show actually it is around 200 food-related choices you make each day.
+Studies show that it is around 200 food-related choices you make each day.

-Most of the time, you don’t know why you’re eating, or even overeating.
+Usually, it is unclear to you why you’re eating, or even overeating.
 You just aren’t aware of the cues in your environment nudging you to make those decisions.

 You finish a food serving because your plate isn’t empty yet.
-You chomp down the last few limp pieces of French fries because then you could throw the empty packet away.
+You chomp down the last few limp pieces of French fries because then you can throw the empty packet away.

 So, it turns out, most of your eating decisions are mindless and unconscious decisions.
 You simply aren’t fully aware while eating.
-It’s just doesn’t come to you naturally to pay attention to what you are chewing, or stop after you finished chewing to find out if you’re full.
+It just doesn’t come to you naturally to pay attention to what you are chewing, or stop after you finish chewing to find out if you’re full.

 • You eat mindlessly because your mind is busy and wandering.